wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 # Configuring a GraphQL Client for WooCommerce User Session Management

-In this comprehensive guide, we'll walk you through the process of configuring a GraphQL client to manage user sessions and credentials when working with WooGraphQL.
+In this section, we'll walk you through the process of configuring a GraphQL client to manage user sessions and credentials when working with WooGraphQL.
 By following the steps outlined in this tutorial, you'll learn how to create a GraphQL client that maintains a valid WooCommerce session in the `woocommerce_sessions` DB table.
 This knowledge will enable you to build robust applications that interact smoothly with WooCommerce while providing a seamless experience for your users and shortening development time.

 By properly handling the session token, you can implement session pass-off functionality, allowing you to fallback on the cart page, my-account page, or any other page living in WordPress that relies on user sessions.
-(Note that implementing the session pass-off functionality is out of the scope of this guide.)
+(Note that implementing the session pass-off functionality is out of the scope of this section.)
 So, let's dive in and explore the intricacies of setting up a GraphQL client that effectively manages user sessions for your e-commerce store!

 ## Sending the `woocommerce-session` HTTP request header